JanusRC/T2-Terminus/espruinoT2/Janus_JS/README.md

 ----------------------

 These are demonstrations written by Janus RC to show how to utilize the above modules in an M2M application.
 These are based on a clocking structure, codenamed "Tick-Tock".
 Wherein state machines are used to conform with Espruino's "return to idle" requirement.
 Information is noted within each one.
-Tick Programs - The main Programs/applications that run via state machine Tock Apps - The module apps/sub-machines that do more complicated things such as opening a socket.
+* `Tick Programs`: The main Programs/applications that run via state machine
+* `Tock Apps`: The module apps/sub-machines that do more complicated things such as opening a socket.

 These demos currently use a very basic approach, they do not make use of Espruino's interrupts (other than the main interval setting).